 Toggle: English / Spanish

-Bartholin's abscess is the buildup of pus that forms a lump (swelling) in one of the Bartholin's glands, which are located on each side of the vaginal opening.
+Bartholin abscess is the buildup of pus that forms a lump (swelling) in one of the Bartholin glands.
+These glands are found on each side of the vaginal opening.

-appears quickly over several days and become very hot and swollen.
+appears quickly over several days.
+The area will become very hot and swollen.
 Activity that puts pressure on the , and walking and sitting, may cause severe pain.

 - A tender lump on either side of the vaginal opening